gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideCodingBasicsXML.md

 &lt;/message&gt;
 </pre>

-<p>Suppose that you're writing an email application and need to extract the name of the sender, the subject line, and the message body from the XML.
-Here is sample code that will
-do just that (we'll explain the code in just a bit):</p>
+Suppose that you're writing an email application and need to extract the name of the sender, the subject line, and the message body from the XML.
+Here is sample code that will do just that (we'll explain the code in just a bit):

 <pre class="prettyprint">
 private void parseMessage(String messageXml) {